-the identification of uniform research methodologies which will ensure comparability of data, the broadest application of research results, and the maximum use of the System for research purposes;
+the identification of uniform methods appropriate for all Reserves to ensure comparability of data, the broadest application of research results, and the maximum use of the System for the purposes in subsections (d)-(f);

-the establishment of performance standards upon which the effectiveness of the research efforts and the value of reserves within the System in addressing the coastal management issues identified in paragraph (1) may be measured; and
+the establishment of performance standards upon which the effectiveness of the programs and the values of reserves within the System in addressing the coastal management issues identified in paragraph (1) may be measured;

+guidelines for the conduct and implementation of the Margaret A. Davidson Graduate Research Fellowship Program; and

-the consideration of additional sources of funds for estuarine research than the funds authorized under this chapter, and strategies for encouraging the use of such funds within the System, with particular emphasis on mechanisms established under subsection (d) of this section.
+the consideration of additional sources of funds for estuarine programs than the funds authorized under this chapter, and strategies for encouraging the use of such funds within the System, with particular emphasis on mechanisms established under subsection (d) and (f) of this section.

-In developing the guidelines under this section, the Secretary shall consult with prominent members of the estuarine research community.
+In developing the guidelines under this section, the Secretary shall consult with prominent members of the estuarine research, monitoring, education, stewardship, and coastal training communities.

 Promotion and coordination of estuarine research

-The Secretary shall take such action as is necessary to promote and coordinate the use of the System for research purposes including—
+The Secretary shall take such action as is necessary to promote and coordinate the use of the System including—

-requiring that the National Oceanic and Atmospheric Administration, in conducting or supporting estuarine research, give priority consideration to research that uses the System; and
+requiring that the National Oceanic and Atmospheric Administration give priority to its offices, programs, and grant-funded projects that use the System or its place-based sites in conducting or supporting coastal and estuarine research, monitoring, education, stewardship, and coastal training; and

-consulting with other Federal and State agencies to promote use of one or more reserves within the System by such agencies when conducting estuarine research.
+consulting with other Federal and State agencies to promote use of one or more reserves within the System by such agencies when conducting estuarine research, monitoring, education, stewardship, or coastal training programs.

 Financial assistance